A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Flora MacDonald had been the architect of the Stuart Restoration?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Happy Endings thread.
-Alternate Historian and 1 other(s) like this article.

 In 1720,on this day the Jacobite Pretender Charles Edward Stuart was born in the Palazzo Muti, Rome.
 This article is a reversal of the Jackie Rose story Hard Man which focuses on Captain Francis O'Neill